mendhak/waveshare-epaper-display/README.md

 ### Weather.gov (US)

 Weather.gov requires you to [identify your application](https://www.weather.gov/documentation/services-web-api).
 This can be any made up string, or an email address.
+Set its value in the `env.sh` as shown:

     export ALERT_WEATHERGOV_SELF_IDENTIFICATION=you@example.com